drug-design/course/docs/chapters/synthesis-of-drugs.md

 #### Another Synthesis for AZT

-AZT can be synthesized in different ways.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='synthesis-of-drugs/another-synthesis-for-azt-b58a7c92'><i class='fa fa-play' aria-hidden='true'></i></button>AZT can be synthesized in different ways.
 Another example of synthesis is given below, which starts from D-mannitol.
 The key reactions in this scheme are Witting and Michael reactions.
 Move the cursor over the 'i' symbols to display the reaction conditions.

 ![](https://media.drugdesign.org/course/synthesis-of-drugs/zidovudine3.png){: loading=lazy }